QB Duggan paces TCU in 29-22 win over No. 19 Oklahoma State

 THE TAKEAWAY

-Oklahoma State: The Cowboys jumped out to a 13-0 lead, including defensive end Brock Martin’s 42-yard fumble recovery for a touchdown for the game’s first score.
+Oklahoma State: The Cowboys led 13-0 in the first quarter, including Martin’s fumble return.
 JUCO transfer running back Dezmon Jackson ran for 118 yards on 29 carries in his second start in a row for injured backs Chuba Hubbard and LD Brown.
 Jackson ran 36 times for Big 12-high 235 yards and three touchdowns against Texas Tech last week.

-TCU: After starting this season 1-3, the Horned Frogs finished with a winning record in Big 12 play in Patterson’s 20th season.
-The final stretch by the defense to preserve the victory was just the kind of effort the defensive-minded coach likes to see.
-TCU had fumbles and Duggan threw an interception.
+TCU: The winning Big 12 record in Patterson’s 20th season came with a relatively young team after they going 3-6 last season.
+“Sometimes you add by subtraction,” Patterson said.
+“I think some of our younger players are having to play and they’re playing for each other on both sides of the ball. … It has just been an amazing last six weeks.” … Even with Duggan only 12-of-26 passing, TCU had two 100-yard receivers: Davis (six catches, 139 yards) and Quentin Johnson (three catches, 114 yards).

 UP NEXT